emily-salum-archived-work/github_init/README.md

 You can use them already through the following files:

-### main.js
+- main.js

-This file works with [Builder Helper].
-Install it and make sure its within reach from importing.
+This file works with [Builder Helper](https://github.com/emilymarquessalum/builder_helper).
 Running main.js will get the latest project submitted to the loaders connection, using that information to build the repository.

-### github_args.py
+- github_args.py

 This file uses sys arguments to run the commands.
 This was made to connect to javascrypt code using [Python Shell](https://www.npmjs.com/package/python-shell).

-Otherwise, connect directly to 'github_behaviour.py' and use your own methods.
+- Otherwise, connect directly to 'github_behaviour.py' and use your own methods.

 ## Example Of Usage